Connect with others who understand.

 One of the causes of PNH involves problems with stem cells in your bone marrow.
 When these stem cells develop genetic mutations, they don’t make enough healthy blood cells.
 This is known as bone marrow failure.
 Your health care team can biopsy (remove a sample of) your bone marrow and study the cells to see if they contain gene changes, grow abnormally, or produce normal numbers of blood cells.

 A bone marrow test helps your doctor confirm whether you have PNH.
-It also allows them to diagnose other similar conditions such as aplastic anemia or myelodysplastic syndrome, which often cause bone marrow failure in people with PNH.
+It also allows them to diagnose conditions similar to PNH, such as aplastic anemia or myelodysplastic syndrome, which often cause bone marrow failure in people with PNH.

 Doctors generally remove a sample of bone marrow cells from either your pelvic bone or your breast bone.
 When collecting the sample, they will first numb the area and then place a long needle through your bone into the inner area where your bone marrow is located.